General Terms and Conditions of use

 It is up to the Consumer to provide written communication to Lydia of any change relating to their user circumstances for the Service in particular in the events of a change of contact details (telephone number, address, email), of professional activity, civil status, capacity, marital status, nationality, address (home, tax and postal) or identification details concerning any agents and status (especially in the event of acquisition of the status of US citizen or of the Green Card).

-Such changes shall be communicated by the Consumer in writing and without delay to Customer Care Service.
+Such changes shall be communicated by the Consumer in writing and without delay to the Customer Care Service.
 Lydia isn’t responsible for any consequences resulting from Consumer’s failure to comply with its obligations.
 Appropriate supporting documents shall be provided by the Consumer on a voluntary basis and upon request by Lydia.
 If the Consumer fails to provide Lydia with the changes in his / her situation and the supporting documents requested by Lydia, Lydia may restrict or cease the provision of the services to which the Consumer has access and close the Consumer Account.

-The Consumer can modify some of the personal data given when subscribing to the Service via the Lydia Application or Customer Care Service (firstname.lastname@example.org), or via a non-Lydia partner application that integrates all or part of the Service ("Partner Application").
+The Consumer can modify some of the personal data given when subscribing to the Service via the Lydia Application or the Customer Care Service (firstname.lastname@example.org), or via a non-Lydia partner application that integrates all or part of the Service ("Partner Application").

 The rules of use related to the purpose of payment transactions